 Patrick Dowley (1893-1962): Richard’s eldest son, Patrick, was also a plasterer and slater by trade.
 As a teenager he went to England and joined the British Army during the First World War.
 After the war he returned to Carrick and married Johanna Arrigan in 1922.
 They had eight children, Richard, Breda, Patrick, William P., John, Molly, Thomas and Margaret, all born in Ireland.

 Supporting such a large family in Carrick after the Civil War would have been a formidable challenge, particularly for an ex British soldier.
 At that time it was relatively common in large families to “farm out” some of the children to relations with no children and the eldest son Richard was sent to live with his unmarried aunt, Bridget Arrigan.
 However, an e-mail from Richard in the late twentieth century would confirm this was an economic necessity rather than the normal “farming out”.

 Medical science at that time would not have been well developed in South Tipperary and unfortunately Patrick’s wife, Johanna Arrigan, died while giving birth to twins.
-After Johanna’s death, Patrick and at least some of his children moved back to England sometime before the Second World War.
-He settled in Bromley, Kent.
+After Johanna’s death, Patrick and family moved back to England sometime before the Second World War.
+He settled in Bromley, Kent and this gave rise to the Bromley line of the Coolnamuck Rd.
+Dowleys.
 Patrick’s decision to return to the United Kingdom was probably dictated by the economic conditions in Ireland at that time, but could also have been influenced by the lack of empathy experienced by those who had served in the British Armed Forces during the First World War.
 Who looked after the children that remained in Ireland (if any) is not know.